-Brisbane Airport is located beside Moreton Bay, a wetland of international importance.
-Moreton Bay is one of the largest estuarine bays in Australia and sits in an 'overlap zone' where both tropical and temperate species occur.
+Brisbane Airport is located beside Moreton Bay, international importance.
+Moreton Bay is one of estuarine bays in Australia and sits in an 'overl where both tropical and temperate species oc

-It supports extensive intertidal areas of seagrass, mangroves and saltmarsh that provide vital habitat for waterbirds, including significant populations of migratory shorebirds.
+It supports extensive intertidal areas of seagrass and saltmarsh that provide vital habitat for wate significant populations of migratory shorebirds.

-Brisbane Airport is situated in the lower Brisbane River and Kedron Brook catchments.
-Both catchments have been highly modified due to urban and commercial development although ultimately discharge into Moreton Bay.
+Brisbane Airport is situated in the lower Brisban Kedron Brook catchments.
+Both catchments ha modified due to urban and commercial developm ultimately discharge into Moreton Bay.